NelsonStudios/nelson/README.md

 ## Authorization Access Token

-You will need first generate the an API integration in Magento 2 site before you can be able to consume the endpoints, to do that follow this video: https://tracker.serfe.com/file_download.php?file_id=56530&type=bug
+You will need first generate the an API integration in Magento 2 site before you can be able to consume the endpoints, to do that follow this: https://devdocs.magento.com/guides/v2.0/get-started/create-integration.html

 Then when you send the request you'll need to use the following header:
 ```